-Thomas E. Barry, age 71, has served on our board of directors since 2000.
-Dr. Barry is vice president for executive affairs at Southern Methodist University and has been a professor of marketing in the Edwin L. Cox School of Business at Southern Methodist University since 1970.
-He is a member of our audit committee and management development and compensation committee.
+Thomas E. Barry, age 73, has served on our board of directors since 2000.
+Dr. Barry has held the position of professor of marketing in the Edwin L. Cox School of Business at Southern Methodist University since 1970.
+He also served the university as vice president for executive affairs from 1995 to 2015.
+He has served as a director and a member of the audit committee of CompX since March 2016 and as a member of its management development and compensation committee since May 2016.
+He is chairman of our audit committee and management development and compensation committees.

-Dr. Barry has over 14 years of experience on our board of directors, audit committee and management development and compensation committee.
+Dr. Barry has over 16 years of experience on our board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a large, non-profit, private educational institution for which he currently serves and from a former publicly held corporation affiliated with us, which was publicly held at the time he served as one of its directors.